 Implementing the policy

-Advice and guidance on any aspect of the University's training policy is available from the Training Team in Human Resources.
+Advice and guidance on any aspect of the University's training policy is available from the Organisation Development Team in Human Resources.

-The Training Team will work closely with managers within the University to provide a range of consultancy/training services.
+The Organisation Development Team will work closely with managers within the University to provide a range of consultancy/training services.